Vitamin K (Phylloquinone)

 There are practically no cases of hypervitaminosis.Vitamin K accumulates only when taking synthetic analogues.In such cases, the body increases blood clotting, which is also bad for health.

-Sources of Vitamin K (Phylloquinone)
+Main sources of Vitamin K in nutrition

 Sources of vitamin K include herbs, nettles, white cabbage, cauliflower, broccoli, olive oil, cottage cheese, milk.Wheat bran, cereals, and fruits can help replenish the vitamin.It is useful to eat kiwi, bananas and avocados.Vitamin K is independently synthesized in the human body.For example, its source is often E. coli in the colon..